seismoelectricman/FDFE_elastic_iso/README.md

 **FDFE_elastic_iso** is a software package for computing the propagation of elastic wave in isotropic media using a **frequency domain finite-element method (FDFE) based on variational principles**.

 Traditional finite element approaches for simulating the propagation of elastic wave require the weak formulation.
 In contrast, **FDFE_elastic_iso** models the propagation of the elastic wave in isotropic media in the framework of variational principles.
-This approach avoids explicit ray tracing and ensures consistent accumulation of attenuation along minimum traveltime paths.
+By constructing an appropriate functional, solving the governing equations becomes equivalent to finding its stationary value under given boundary conditions.
+This approach propose an alternative finite element framwork to simulate the propagation of seismic waves and may could serve as a new tool for wave modeling and full waveform inversion.

 This software is designed for studies of **seismic wave simulation and propagation in heterogeneous isotropic media**.